Search

 • Minimum 5 years legal experience preferred.

-• Experience or background in housing law and policy including shelter and emergency assistance issues and landlord-tenant issues.
+• Experience or background in housing law and policy including emergency assistance shelter, fair housing, and/or landlord-tenant issues.

 • Demonstrated litigation and/or policy advocacy experience.